Inland Revenue's contractor spending drops by $33 million

 While its transformation was widely hailed as a success, the Department noted three out of ten targeted outcomes with quantitative measures attached had not been delivered and achieving these over the next year would be "challenging".

-The measures achieved related to digital uptake, system availability, system resilience, additional Crown revenue ($1.86 billion achieved) and administrative savings ($110 million achieved).
+The measures achieved related to digital uptake, system availability, system resilience, additional Crown revenue ($1.86 billion) and administrative savings ($110 million).

 The first measure not achieved was the percentage of customers who found it easy to comply, which remained steady at 82 per cent year-on-year.